nhcarrigan/becca-docs/docs/automatic-commands.md

 - `Activity Tracking` - Becca will track a user's interaction counts (how many buttons they've clicked, how many commands they've used, etc.)

 - `Sass Listener` - Becca listens for messages that meet certain conditions (such as greetings and apologies) and responds with a sassy phrase.

+- `Server Command Usage` - Becca keeps count of the number of commands used in a server, and displays the top 10 servers by command usage on a leaderboard.